I enjoyed reading your TR. Congratulations on your marriage AND the upgrade!!

 An excellent TR.

-QFF Platinum (OW Emerald) LTSilver & 56.57% to LTG, Velocity FF Platinum, UA Nothing (thank goodness), HHonors Diamond, PC Platinum Ambassador, SPG Gold, Hertz Gold No 1, Ansett -- nothing any more!
+QFF Gold (OW Sapphire) & LTG, Velocity FF Red, UA Nothing (thank goodness), HHonors Diamond, IHG Rewards Platinum, SPG Gold, Hertz Gold No 1, Ansett -- nothing any more!

 Congratulations on the wedding.